mapwatch/mapwatch/README.md

 ## I'm a developer.
 Can you make me a maintainer of the original Mapwatch repository?

 Absolutely not.
-I won't risk giving anyone the chance to backdoor Mapwatch, especially since it used to be connected to a downloadable program.
-If you'd like to keep Mapwatch going, please fork your own copy.
+I won't risk giving anyone the chance to backdoor my version of Mapwatch, especially since it used to be connected to a downloadable program.
+If you'd like to keep Mapwatch going, please fork your own copy and build trust with your own users.